Benakone/Capstone_Class_2024/Business Intelligence Presentation.md

 - Criteria for choosing the dataset: Availability of comprehensive attributes including the year of manufacture, selling price, kilometers driven, fuel type, seller type, transmission type, number of previous owners, mileage, and engine specifications Relevance to business objectives and strategic decision-making in the automotive industry.
-- Potential sources for data acquisition: Publicly available datasets from www.kaggle.com.
+- Potential sources for data acquisition: Publicly available datasets from www.kaggle.com and https://archive.ics.uci.edu.

 - Relevance of the chosen data to the business domain: The selected dataset will provide insights into pricing trends, consumer preferences, and market dynamics, enabling organizations to optimize pricing strategies, forecast demand, and identify growth opportunities.